Didwho Welleh Twe: Political career

 In 1927, Twe became a representative in the Liberian Legislature for New Krutown in Monrovia.
-However, the legislature expelled him, according to reports, for advocacy for native rights, particularly the Fernando Po crisis.
+However, the legislature expelled him, according to reports, for advocacy for native rights, particularly during the Fernando Po crisis.
 In the 1920s, native Liberians were recruited and sent to Fernando Po, a Spanish colony in Equatorial Guinea as plantation workers.
 The League of Nations's investigation established that the workers were forced laborers that were mistreated.
 Moreover, Liberian President Charles King and his Vice President Allen Yancy were said to have engaged in human trafficking and profited from this practice.
 The insurance policy payment of dead workers was reportedly not paid to their families but was shared by King and Yancy.

-Twe's advocacy along with that of others, including chiefly Thomas Faulkner, led to the forced resignation of the president and his vice president in 1930.
+Twe's advocacy along with that of others, including chiefly Thomas J. R. Faulkner, led to the forced resignation of the president and his vice president in 1930.

 The League of Nations found Liberia guilty and fined the government for the mistreatment of its native citizens.
 Though some public accounts state that the Edwin Barclay administration, which followed the King government, retaliated against advocates and natives who testified against the government in the League investigation, a government-commissioned report found no evidence.
 However, "President Edwin Barclay's efforts to contain the crisis led him to crack down on dissidents".
 Twe's "life was in danger"; in November 1932, he fled to the neighboring country, Sierra Leone.
 It was alleged that while he was in Sierra Leone, he was planning an armed revolution in Liberia.
 The crackdown and other actions led to the Sasstown War of 1931–1936.
 The Sasstown Kru, with their leader Paramount Chief Juah Nimley, fought back against the government aggression in Sasstown.

 Twe returned to Liberia in 1936.
 He founded the United People Party (UPP) and became its standard-bearer for the 1951 presidential election.
 However, the Election Commission denied the party from registration saying that the party did not have the required membership for registration.
 UPP then joined the Reformation Party (RP), an existing and certified party.
-RP was established in 1949 by Richard Holder, a former official of the Edwin Barclay Administration, and contained some previous members of the True Whip Party.
+RP was established in 1949 by Richard Holder, a former official of the Edwin Barclay Administration, and contained some previous members of the True Whig Party.

 RP included Americo-Liberians.
 The party selected Twe as its standard-bearer and Tyson Wood as vice standard-bearer.
 But few months before the election, the Commission stopped the party from participating in the election alleging that FP failed to register its candidate more than 60 days before the election.
 Consequently, the party wrote President William Tubman, sitting head of state, the UN, the US, and other international bodies complaining of violation of their right to participate in the election as a political party.